Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 Lovable is a platform to build and iterate web apps and websites through natural language prompts.
 You describe what you want, and it generates working code (React/Node/Supabase stack).

 Yes.
-The pricing page lists a Free plan with limited credits.
+The pricing page lists a Free plan with 5 daily credits (~30/month), public projects, up to 20 collaborators, and 5 subdomains.

 It uses plans with monthly credits and daily credits, plus optional top-ups.
 Every prompt, generation, and iteration burns credits.
+A styling change costs ~0.5 credits; a complex feature costs ~1.2 credits.
+Monthly credits roll over one cycle.
 Check the pricing page for current tier details.

 Official documentation: docs.lovable.dev

-The official docs explain when customer data may be used and how opt-out works by plan tier (Free/Pro vs Business/Enterprise).
+The official docs explain when customer data may be used and how opt-out works by plan tier (Free/Starter vs Launch/Scale/Enterprise).

-- Free/Pro plans: Contact support to request opt-out
+- Free/Starter plans: Contact support to request opt-out

-- Business/Enterprise plans: Use workspace setting to toggle opt-out
+- Launch/Scale/Enterprise plans: Use workspace setting to toggle opt-out

 Read the data opt-out documentation for full details.